 If you purchased your home with an adjustable rate mortgage (ARM), you may be nearing the end of your introductory period.
 If so, you’re refinancing to avoid an adjustment that could make your loan much more expensive.

 You have two choices: you could refinance to a new ARM and plan to refinance again when the new introductory period expires, or you could lock into one of the lowest possible fixed interest rates available – the 15-year mortgage.

 When you switch from an ARM to a 15-year fixed loan, you’re changing the terms of your loan by going from an interest rate that changes (after the fixed period expires) to one that remains the same through the life of your loan.

 Switching from an ARM to a fixed-rate mortgage provides stability and predictability.
 You’ll always know what your interest rate will be.
 This can help with budgeting because your monthly payment on your principal balance and interest won’t change.
 It can also provide peace of mind that you won’t be paying more if rates increase.

-Another thing to consider is the costs of refinancing.
+Another important factor to consider is the cost of refinancing.

 As with any loan, a refinance may come with certain fees, including:

 - Recording fee